 Kaspersky and Bitdefender offer excellent user experiences without sacrificing power.
 The addition of profiles and quick actions in Bitdefender’s interface put it ahead of Kaspersky, though.
 That said, you wouldn’t have a hard time using either.

 The most important part of an antivirus is protection.
 We’re going to use results from three independent labs in performance and protection to gauge how safe Kaspersky and Bitdefender will keep you, as well as how much they’ll slow down your machine.

-Bitdefender has some of the best protection scores in the antivirus market.
+Bitdefender has some of the best protection scores in the antivirus software market.
 It continually receives perfect or near-perfect marks from the labs we consult.
 Unfortunately, it has a few issues with performance, but they are easily remedied with profiles.

-Bitdefender struggled in launching popular websites while the application was running.
+Bitdefender struggled in launching popular website picks while the application was running.
 A standard PC slowed by 25 percent when launching websites with it compared to the industry average of only 15 percent.
 All other tests, including launching applications and copying files, were on par with or better than the industry average.

-AV-Comparatives also found it 100 percent effective in its August 2018 study and it didn’t return false positives.
-ESET Internet Security was only 98.4 percent effective in the same test with one false positive (read our ESET NOD32 review).
+AV-Comparatives also found it 100-percent effective in its August 2018 study, and it didn’t return false positives.
+ESET Internet Security was only 98.4-percent effective in the same test, with one false positive (read our ESET NOD32 review).

 AV-Comparatives also granted Bitdefender a perfect three stars in performance and an advanced+ rating, the highest possible tier.
 The latest data is from April 2018, but Bitdefender has consistently been in the advanced+ tier since May 2015.